thomas4246/Todolist-v1/README.md

+# To do list

-This is a project for learing how to use EJS in express.
+This is a project for learing how to use EJS.